-Reference Tactical action Comment 12499 Be aware of the process for establishing reception centres for a major incident Amend Establish or assist with appropriate and effective liaison and control to ensure that information provided to family and friends of those involved in the major incident is accurate and consistent New 12500 Request additional logistical and public support provided by agencies under local arrangements for a major incident Amend
+Reference Tactical action Comment 12499 Be aware of the process for Carry out timely liaison with partner agencies on the establishingment of reception centres for a major incident Amend Establish or assist with appropriate and effective liaison and control to ensure that information provided to family and friends of those involved in the major incident is accurate and consistent New 12500 Request additional logistical and public support provided by agencies under Instigate local arrangements for a major incidentemergency services Amend

-786 Control measure - Media liaison for major incidents
+Control measure - Media Lliaison for major incidents Officer (MLO)

-Media liaison for a major incident may include production and distribution of a core media brief for distribution among key stakeholders, central co-ordination of interviews, or even a
+Geod public communication Media liaison for a major incident may include production and distribution of a core media brief for distribution among key stakeholders, central co-ordination of interviews, or even a centralised press office.
+It could also mean an agency providing additional press officers by one agency to support the efforts of another agency that may be coming under particular pressure.

-- centralised press office.
-It could also mean an agency providing additional press officers tosupport another agency that may be under particular pressure. - Attendance of a media liaison officer (MLO) at the scene of a major incident should help to ease pressure on operational personnel from the media.
-It is vital that the MLO is able to quickly establish a procedure for working with media requests and for regularly briefing them on developments.
-Rumour and conjecture will flourish in a vacuum, and it is far better that the MLO gains the trust and confidence of the media by providing regular updates on events, even if there is little new to say. - Demonstrating awareness of the need for media representatives to meet deadlines or broadcast live reports will assist the MLO in establishing credibility.
-This is important as they may need to seek the co-operation of the media, for example to: - Publicise contact numbers for family and friends to use, such as for a casualty bureau if activated by the police - Organise pooled access to the major incident site for filming - Broadcast urgent appeals for donations of bedding or clothing - Provide details of evacuation or shelter arrangements - To remove workload pressure from the incident commander, it may be appropriate to nominate senior officers from responder agencies to act as the primary lead for media interviews. - Fire and rescue services should ensure all employees understand who is responsible for media briefings, and how they can be contacted.
-The MLO, or nominated person, should regularly brief relevant people in the fire and rescue service to ensure: - Requests for information from the media are routed correctly - Appropriate information is provided to family and friends of: - 813 o Those involved in the incident - 814 o Personnel on-duty
+Attendance of an experienced media liaison officer (MLO)T at the scene of a major incident should help to ease pressure on operational personnel from the media.
+It is vital that the MLOthis person is able to quickly establish a procedure for working with media requests and for regularly briefing them on developments.
+Rumour and conjecture will flourish in a vacuum, and it is far better that the MLO gains the trust and confidence of the media by providing regular updates on events, even if there is little new to say.

+Demonstrating awareness of the media's need for media representatives to meet deadlines or broadcasting live reports will assist the MLO in establishing credibility with the media at the scene.
+This is important as they may need to seek the media's co-operation of the media in, for example to:

+- Publicise contact numbers for family and friends to use, such as for a casualty bureau if activated by the police - , Organiseing pooled access to the major incident site for filming - or bBroadcasting urgent appeals for blood donors donations of bedding or clothing - Provide-or details of evacuation or shelter arrangementsas the primary lead for media interviews.

+To remove workload pressure from the incident commander, lit may be appropriate to nominate senior officers from respondering agencies who are outside the main command structure to act

+Fire and rescue services should ensure all employees understand who is responsible for media briefings, and how they can be contacted.
+The MLO, or nominated person, should regularly brief relevant people in the fire and rescue service to ensure:

-- Website and social media updates are appropriate - There is an awareness of how the major incident is progressing and its potential impacts on: - 818 o Operational response to other incidents - 819 Other fire and rescue service activities - 820 STRATEGIC ACTIONS - 821 Fire and rescue services should:
+- Requests for information from the media are routed correctly - Appropriate information is provided to family and friends of: - o Those involved in the incident - Personnel on-duty - Website and social media updates are appropriate - There is an awareness of how the major incident is progressing and its potential impacts on: - o Operational response to other incidents - o Other fire and rescue service activities

-Reference Strategic action Comment

-20511 Have arrangements for a media liaison officer to attend major incidents Amend 20513 Ensure media liaison officers understand the scope of their role and how it can improve public confidence following a major incident Amend
+Reference Strategic action Comment 20511 Have arrangements for an experienced media liaison officer (MLO) to be able to attend major incidents Amend 20513 Ensure media liaison officers understand the scope of their role and how it can improve public confidence following a major incident trained staff available to co-ordinate media interaction Amend